Siri on iOS enables a more intelligent Spotlight Search with proactive suggestions that make your device more helpful

 How to disable Siri Suggestions in Spotlight Search

 Step 1: Launch Settings on your iOS device.

-Step 2: Go to the General → Spotlight Search section.
+Step 2: Go to the General → Siri & Search section.

-Step 3: Flip the switch next to Siri Suggestions at the top of the screen to the OFF position.
+Step 3: Flip the switch next to Suggestions in Search the OFF position.